“You may not be able to read a doctor’s handwriting and prescription, but you’ll notice his bills are neatly typewritten.” — Earl Wilson.

 Why do we celebrate National Handwriting Day?

 We celebrate National Handwriting Day to honor the significance of handwriting in our daily lives.
-We also celebrate the day as an honor to John Hancock, who became famous for his skillful penmanship and the first signer of the Declaration of Independence.
+We also celebrate the day as an honor to John Hancock, who became famous for his skillful penmanship and was the first signer of the Declaration of Independence.

 How can we celebrate National Handwriting Day?